jackjohnson-sd/wwmdd/README.md

 Please Read me
+Aug-06   -- current 3 errors look the same,
-Aug-06   -- OKC 0204,CHI 1211,1108, GSW,DAL,NYK None,
+            OKC 0204 is Scottie Barnes entering at OT2, 3:45 (ish) having NO events in OT1.
+NBA.com says he played the OT period Aug-06   -- OKC 0204,CHI 1211,1108, GSW,DAL,NYK None,
             OT works in all data files!,
             ** NO OT ** events displayed on graph